redis/redis-om-python/README.md

    value is not a valid email address (type=value_error.email)
 ```

-What's great about this is **any existing Pydantic validator should work** as a drop-in type annotation with a Redis OM model.
+**Any existing Pydantic validator should work** as a drop-in type annotation with a Redis OM model.
 You can also write arbitrarily complex custom validations!

 To learn more, see the [documentation on data validation](docs/validation.md).

-#### Rich Queries and Embedded Models
+## 🔎 Rich Queries and Embedded Models

 Data modeling, validation, and saving models to Redis all work regardless of how you run Redis.

-Next, we'll show you the **rich query expressions** and **embedded models** Redis OM provides when the [RediSearch](redisearch-url) and [RedisJSON](redis-json-url) modules are installed in your Redis deployment.
+Next, we'll show you the **rich query expressions** and **embedded models** Redis OM provides when the [RediSearch](redisearch-url) and [RedisJSON](redis-json-url) modules are installed in your Redis deployment or you're using [Redis Enterprise](redis-enterprise-url).

 **TIP**: *Wait, what's a Redis module?* If you aren't familiar with Redis modules, review the "RediSearch and RedisJSON" section of this README.